Chiral Symmetry Breaking and Restoration in (2+1) Dimensions from Holography: Magnetic and Inverse Magnetic Catalysis: Introduction

 \section{Introduction}

-Much theoretical progress on the non-perturbative physics of relativistic quantum field theories (RQFT) has been recently achieved.
+Much theoretical progress on the nonperturbative physics of relativistic quantum field theories (RQFT) has been achieved recently.
 In particular, the role played by an external magnetic field in these RQFT has been investigated in many works, especially in connection with QCD \cite{Klimenko:1990rh, Klimenko:1991he, Gusynin:1994re, Miransky:2002rp,Gatto:2010pt, Shovkovy:2012zn,Miransky:2015ava, Preis:2010cq, Dudal:2015wfn, Mamo:2015dea, Li:2016gfn, Evans:2016jzo}.
-In the context of lattice QCD it has been observed, for the chiral phase transition, an inverse magnetic catalysis (IMC), i.e., the decreasing of the critical temperature $(T_c)$ with increasing magnetic field $(B)$ for $eB \sim 1\, $GeV$^2$ \cite{Bali:2011qj} and more recently for $eB \sim 3\, $GeV$^2$ \cite{Endrodi:2015oba}.
+In the context of lattice QCD, for the chiral phase transition, an inverse magnetic catalysis (IMC), has been observed, i.e., the decreasing of the critical temperature $(T_c)$ with increasing magnetic field $(B)$ for $eB \sim 1\, $GeV$^2$ \cite{Bali:2011qj} and more recently for $eB \sim 3\, $GeV$^2$ \cite{Endrodi:2015oba}.
 This is in contrast with what would be expected: a magnetic catalysis (MC), meaning the increasing of the critical temperature with increasing magnetic field \cite{Shovkovy:2012zn}.

 A promising approach to investigate the phenomena of IMC and MC is based on the AdS/CFT correspondence, or Holographic Duality \cite{Maldacena:1997re, Gubser:1998bc, Witten:1998qj, Witten:1998zw}.
 Such duality has become very useful to address strongly coupled gauge theories, including the nonperturbative regime of QCD.
 However, in order to reproduce the nonperturbative physics of QCD, one must break the conformal invariance in the original AdS/CFT correspondence.
 There are two well-known models which do this symmetry breaking: the hardwall \cite{Polchinski:2001tt, Polchinski:2002jw, BoschiFilho:2002ta, BoschiFilho:2002vd, BoschiFilho:2005yh, Capossoli:2013kb, Rodrigues:2016cdb} and softwall \cite{Karch:2006pv, Colangelo:2007pt,FolcoCapossoli:2016ejd} models.
-In particular, some works have been done using these models discussing the IMC for as a perturbation in powers of the magnetic field \cite{Dudal:2015wfn, Mamo:2015dea, Li:2016gfn, Evans:2016jzo}, and can only be trusted for weak fields $eB < 1 $GeV$^2$.
+In particular, some researches have used these models to discuss the IMC as a perturbation in powers of the magnetic field \cite{Dudal:2015wfn, Mamo:2015dea, Li:2016gfn, Evans:2016jzo}, and can only be trusted for weak fields $eB < 1 $GeV$^2$.
 Since their approach is perturbative in the magnetic field $B$, they could not predict what would happen for $eB>1 $GeV$^2$.

 Concerning free fermions in ($ 2+1 $) dimensions in the presence of a magnetic field we know that, perturbatively, the phenomenon of magnetic catalysis is due to the effect of the magnetic field itself, which is a strong catalyst of dynamical chiral symmetry breaking, leading to the generation of a nonzero chiral condensate in the chiral limit ($m \rightarrow0$) given by \cite{Gusynin:1994re}: